frc461/Rowdy24/doc/README.md

 ## Explore Documentation

-The following links are to specialized documentation extensively explaining the software implementation of Rowdy24.
+The following links are to documentation extensively explaining the software implementation of Rowdy24.
 The documentation directory structure is similar to that of the actual software implementation.
 Hence, the following items:

 - [Libraries](lib)
 - [Robot](robot)